r-snell1/Capstone/agile/inventory-app-agile-plan.md

 ## Product Backlog

-The backlog lists user stories, acceptance criteria, story points (Fibonacci: 1, 2, 3, 5, 8), and MoSCoW prioritization (Must-have, Should-have, Could-have, Won’t-have).
+The backlog lists user stories, acceptance criteria, story points (Fibonacci: 1, 2, 3, 5, 8), and MoSCoW prioritization.

 ### Epic 1: Core Inventory Functionality
 - **User Story 1.1**: As a user, I want to add an item to the inventory so I can track new stock.